 Also of interest is that Midwest City has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Midwest City is nearly on par with the US average for all cities of 21.84%: 20.18% of adults 25 and older in Midwest City have a bachelor's degree or advanced degree.
+The percentage of adults in Midwest City who are college-educated is close to the national average for all communities of 21.84%: 20.18% of the adults in Midwest City have a bachelor's degree or advanced degree.

 The per capita income in Midwest City in 2010 was $23,822, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $95,288 for a family of four.
 However, Midwest City contains both very wealthy and poor people as well.